 Maybe I’m a little OCD, or just crazy, but before a babysitter is scheduled to come over I usually spend 1-2 days cleaning (even if they are only helping out for an hour).
 One of my biggest fears is that someone will find my house a mess.
 I also just like to leave a clean canvas so that the sitter can really play anywhere, and do anything, that she and the kids want to do.

 Then, after all of that cleaning, trying to find and take an hour for myself to get ready is almost next to impossible as kids come running in and out of my bedroom!
 And lastly, I have to get everything (extra cloths, pjs, dinner, etc.) laid out and ready for the sitter along with instructions.
 All of this to then just barely get out the door on time while hearing my precious baby crying for me inside……… It’s enough to dampen my mood and cause me to ask myself “Is it really even worth it?”

-But thankfully I have Scott!
+But thankfully I have my husband!
 In a nice and encouraging way he stops me from backing out of everything.
 He too knows that if I can just get to our destination, I will be ok.
 And once I get that confirmation text from my sitter that everyone is happy at home, I can relax and enjoy the moment.

 Taking Time For Myself